lenaAlenazi/Coffee-Leaf-Diseases-Classification-using-Deep-Learning-Models/README.md

 # Coffee-Leaf-Diseases-Classification-using-Deep-Learning-Models
 ## Proposed Work for Coffee Leaf Classification 🌱
-We proposed the Coffee Leaf Quadruple Classifier (CLQC), a model that is divided into four distinct stages.
+We proposed a model that is divided into four distinct stages.